Ancient Medicine Traditions

 The Four Winds Society Today

 In 1984, Dr. Villoldo founded The Four Winds Society to bring the teachings of these master healers to the West.
-The Four Winds Society respectfully transmits a 10,000+ year old tradition of knowledge to achieve personal and planetary healing.
+The Four Winds Society respectfully transmits a 50,000+ year old tradition of knowledge to achieve personal and planetary healing.
+This tradition has roots all the way back to the Himalayas.
 This highly renowned school offers courses around the world as part of a thorough 2 year training program leading to certification in the practice of energy medicine.

 Dr. Villoldo's books include: Courageous Dreaming; Power Up the Brain; Mending the Past, Healing the Future with Soul Retrieval; Shaman, Healer, Sage; Dance of the Four Winds; Secrets of the Inca Medicine Wheel; and many more.